-Structural properties of the solar flare-producing coronal current system developed in an emerging magnetic flux tube
+Structural properties of solar flare-producing coronal current system developed in emerging magnetic flux tube

 Reference